ASHS Distance - OT and PA

 A simple financial plan begins with the establishment of a long-term goal.
-As an APA, MI, or AOT student, for example, your long-term goal might be to set up a private practice in your home town.
-As you plan your strategies to reach this end, keep in mind that your short- and mid-term goals should be consistent with and built upon this long-term goal.
+As you plan your strategies to reach this end goal, keep in mind that your short- and mid-term goals should be consistent with and built upon this long-term goal.
 To help keep you on track, it is important to develop a budget.

 A budget lists all sources of income, as well as all estimated expenditures.
 To make a budget work for you, keep the following points in mind:

 - Have a written plan;

 - Establish priorities;